libreswan/libreswan/mk/README.md

 - add a minimal config for small systems

-The following are querks inside of pluto:
+The following are quirks inside of pluto:

 - log, as a separate line, the file's basename, line and function